fsouza/blog/README.md

 # Blog

 This is my personal blog.
-Fee free to open issues or PR if something is broken :)
+Feel free to open issues or PR if something is broken :)